spencertipping/tau/doc/pi0-gc-algorithm.md

 ### Mark structure
 `marked` is just a vector of references backed by an unordered membership set, in this case `map<ref, count>`.
 These counts inform `singly_referenced()`.

+`count` is strictly a measure of _internal_ references: that is, the number of in-heap objects that refer to the object.
+External references aren't counted at all.
+If an object has only external references, `count == 0` and we consider it live.

+Also note that contained objects aren't considered to have internal references, even though they implicitly do due to their containers. (**TODO:** make sure this is the right strategy)

 ### Plan structure
 `planned` needs to provide three pieces of information: